anegrin/GiUCAN/docs/index.md

 so you might wanna then use it for an item with a pattern like `"Current gear: %c"` (it's expecting a char, not a float) and no second value is expected.

-#### Extracion functions
+#### Extraction functions

-Yuo can extract values from the [state](https://github.com/anegrin/GiUCAN/blob/main/inc/model.h#L65) or from a CAN response dending on how extractors are defined; a function is defined as
+Yuo can extract values from the [state](https://github.com/anegrin/GiUCAN/blob/main/inc/model.h#L65) or from a CAN response depending on how extractors are defined; a function is defined as

 `function_name, code`